radius-project/docs/docs/content/getting-started/quickstarts/dapr-quickstart/dapr-microservices-overview/index.md

 <img src="./invoke.png" alt="A diagram of the Dapr service invocation" width=500 />

-## Connector
+## Link

-A [Dapr statestore connector]({{< ref dapr-secretstore >}}) is used to model and deploy the Dapr statestore component.
+A [Dapr statestore link]({{< ref dapr-secretstore >}}) is used to model and deploy the Dapr statestore component.

 ### `statestore` Dapr state store

 The [Dapr state store]({{< ref dapr-statestore >}}) resource (`statestore`) stores information about orders.
 It could be any compatible [Dapr state store](https://docs.dapr.io/developing-applications/building-blocks/state-management/state-management-overview/).

-The Dapr component configuration is automatically generated for the statestore based on the resource or values provided in the connector definition.
+The Dapr component configuration is automatically generated for the statestore based on the resource or values provided in the link definition.

 #### Swappable infrastructure